JacobJ215/JacobJ215.github.io/index.md

 <img src="images/streamlit-ocr-app.png"/>

 This project is a web application that uses YOLOv5 and InceptionResNetV2 models for license plate detection and Optical Character Recognition (OCR) text extraction.
-The web applications were built using streamlit and flask
+Two separate web applications were built using, one using streamlit and the other using flask

 [Face Mask Detection YOLOv7](https://github.com/JacobJ215/YOLOv7_Face_Mask_Detection)